 The respect this musical pays to the four on-stage musicians is to be applauded.
 In true 'rock concert' style, there are multiple moments in the show when the band members are named or given focus and rightfully so.
 There is not a music stand in sight - a rare, if not unheard of feat for a musical.
 Their energy is just as electric as the six performers and they deserve every moment of applause at the show's conclusion as much as them.

-If you ever have wanted to take your daughter/niece to a show that will make her feel empowered the way the Spice Girls showered my generation when we were kids, this is it.
+If you ever have wanted to take your daughter/niece to a show that will make her feel empowered the way The Spice Girls did to my generation when we were kids, this is it.
 Pray that you don’t get any self-righteous hecklers trying to write themselves into the show (I’m looking at you, Man-In-Stalls-on-the-Right), and just be ready to have a good time.
-It’s not intelligent theatre, but it sure is truck-load of fun.
+It’s not intelligent theatre, but it sure is a truck-load of fun.